smddev/site/src/content/projects/en/intelligent-video-surveillance.md

   - Tensorflow
   - Keras
   - Scikit-learn
-description: Automating control of maintenance processes and workforce safety with help of artificial vision
+description: Automating Maintenance Control and Workforce Safety with Artificial Vision
 ---
-We have built a number of AI models for our customer in China that helps them to automate the supervision in manufacturing and maintenance areas.
+We've developed AI models for our Chinese clients to automate supervision in manufacturing and maintenance.
+Our solutions significantly reduce or eliminate the need for human intervention in key areas, including:
-Our solution substantially reduces or even eliminates the need of human work in solving such problems as:
+* Behavioral Analytics: Ensuring contingent workers complete required locomotive maintenance tasks at train depots.
-* Behavioral analytics ensuring that contingent worker has fulfilled the list of required maintenance activities while serving locomotives in train depot
+* Workforce Safety: Verifying personnel wear necessary safety gear, such as special clothing and helmets, in manufacturing zones.

-* Workforce safety - ensuring the personnel is wearing required security apparel (special clothes, helmets e.t.c.) in manufacturing area
+These AI-driven innovations enhance efficiency, reduce errors, and improve overall operational safety.